 It soon became clear that limits of some kind would have to be accepted.

-1. Art displayed will be visual representations of mathematical ideas ("objects"), including – but not limited to – 2D and 3D relations.
+1. Art displayed will be visual representations of mathematical ideas ("objects") – principally 2D and 3D relations.

-2. For each object, the essential math involved will be recognizable to someone who's recently taken an honors precalculus course.
+2. For each object, the essential math involved will be recognizable to someone who's recently passed an honors precalculus course.

-3. Post-processing will be limited to color manipulation.
+3. Image processing will be restricted to color manipulation.

 With order thus imposed, this collection's natural growth can now proceed free from the crippling chaos of "anything goes."